Some1private/torrentio-scraper-sh/README.md

 - `make restart` - Restart all services.
 - `make logs` - View output from containers.
 - `make ps` - List containers.
+- `make run` - Start the local Docker Compose setup and show logs.

+These commands are specific to ARM Docker Compose,

+- `make arm-run` - Start the ARM Docker Compose setup and show logs.
+- `make arm-logs` - Show logs for the ARM Docker Compose setup.
+- `make arm-restart` - Restart all services for ARM Docker Compose

+These commands are specific to Saltbox

 - `make saltbox-run` - Start the Saltbox Docker Compose setup and show logs.
 (Uses Traefik)
 - `make saltbox-logs` - Show logs for the Saltbox Docker Compose setup.
 (Uses Traefik)
+- `make saltbox-restart` - Restart all services for Saltbox Docker Compose

 For a full list of available commands, you can type: